 Precision oncology to aid in diagnosis

 Thanks to advances in genomic sequencing over the last two decades, genetic testing is more accessible and affordable than ever before.
-These advancements, and the rapidly evolving science in the field of genomics, means we can better diagnose and treat cancer in a timely manner.
+These advancements, and the rapidly evolving science in the field of genomics, enable physicians to better diagnose and treat cancer in a timely manner.

 With over a hundred different types of cancer out there, each with its own treatment options, access to the right diagnostic tests to narrow in on the precise type of cancer is crucial to improving patient outcomes.